wikibonsai/vscode-tendr/README.md

 ## Why Another VSCode Extension?

-The first and foremost reason to use `vscode-wikibonsai` is that each component has been modularized and released as a separate package.
+The first and foremost reason to use `vscode-tendr` is that each component has been modularized and released as a separate package.
 So by submitting issues or feature requests for this vscode extension, the changes and updates that result will percolate out to the other open source packages, thereby **improving the open source PKM tool chain for everyone**.

-For example, if you want to use the same `[[wikiref]]` syntax for your notes from this extension in a personal blog, you can use the [markdown-it plugin](https://github.com/wikibonsai/markdown-it-wikirefs) with [eleventy](https://github.com/wikibonsai/eleventy-wikibonsai), or the [remark plugin](https://github.com/wikibonsai/remark-wikirefs) with [astro](https://github.com/wikibonsai/astro-wikibonsai), etc. Then, any bugs or features added to the wikiref syntax for `vscode-wikibonsai` will also be applied to the frameworks that power your blog.
+For example, if you want to use the same `[[wikiref]]` syntax for your notes from this extension in a personal blog, you can use the [markdown-it plugin](https://github.com/wikibonsai/markdown-it-wikirefs) with [eleventy](https://github.com/wikibonsai/eleventy-bloomz), or the [remark plugin](https://github.com/wikibonsai/remark-wikirefs) with [astro](https://github.com/wikibonsai/astro-bloomz), etc. Then, any bugs or features added to the wikiref syntax for `vscode-tendr` will also be applied to the frameworks that power your blog.

 ## Tell Me More!